jts272/pp3-lidl-bake-mate/README.md

 This project was data-driven and as such, [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) concepts such as classes were not present in my solution.
-The program, along with the spreadsheet work in tandem to meet the needs of real-world business.
-The data model uses real figures which produce an accurate result for the business' needs.
+The program along with the spreadsheet work in tandem to meet the needs of real-world business.
+The data model uses real figures which produce an accurate result for the business' needs, every time.

 Every effort has been made to implement efficient, well-documented code that leverages the power of Python.
 I found features such as list comprehensions